geotools/geotools/docs/user/tutorial/quickstart/netbeans.rst

 Now that your environment is setup we can put together a simple Quickstart.
 This example will display a shapefile on screen.

 #.
+Create the package org.geotools.tutorial.quickstart.

-Create the org.geotools.tutorial.Quickstart class using your IDE.
+#.
+Create the org.geotools.tutorial.quickstart.Quickstart class using your IDE.

 #.
 Fill in the following code: